DMovies - Your platform for thought-provoking cinema

 Me Captain (Io capitano)

-Matteo Garrone forces the nation that elected rabidly racist, anti-immigration Georgia Meloni into the shoes of those whom she despises the most - harrowing refugee drama is in cinemas on Friday, April 5th
+Matteo Garrone forces the nation that elected rabidly racist, anti-immigration Georgia Meloni into the shoes of those whom she despises the most - harrowing refugee drama is on all major VoD platforms on Monday, June 3rd

 Seydouh (Seydou Sarr) and his cousin Moussa (Moustapha Fall) are teenagers living in the hustling and bustling Dakar, at the heart of Senegal.
 They are full of life and ambitions, and dream of making it to the Eldorado known simply as “Europe”.
 Locals warn them that the Old Continent is very cold, and large numbers of homeless people live on the streets.
 Seydou’s doting mother (in a brief and powerful performance by Khady Sy) is terrified that her son could die on his journey, or never return home.
 She makes him swear that he will never abandon her.
 But the teenager is determined to leave, having been saving money and secrety making plans in collusion with his cousin for a good six months.